IBMTechSales/klp-think2022-labs/1158-Docker-Containers+OpenShift/1158-Part2-IntroOpenshift/README.md

 	 <br/>

 3. After creation, click on each of the tabs of myproject you just created.

-Note that:
+   Note the following:

     - The `YAML` tab shows you the YAML representation of your project.
 Every resource in Openshift is represented as a REST data structure.
 We'll be working with YAML files a lot more when we interact with Openshift via the command line.
     - The `Role Bindings` tab shows you the security configurations that apply to your project.
 For now, just take notice that there are many different roles already defined when a project is created.
 Each of these **roles** is used for a different purpose, and already mapped to different **users** and **groups**, or **service accounts**.